dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 - To post a review or comment about their experience
 - To view other customer’s reviews and comments

+## Structure
+### Code Structure
+The project is organised into a variety of applications, as is constructed using the Django Framework.

+App details as follows:
+- Home - this app contains information about the restaurant home page with quick links to the menus on page and table booking via the nav bar.
+- Meals - this app contains the menu structure, users can choose between the lunch drink and dinner menu.
+Clicking individual items opens a sub  page where users can see detailed food information including allergens and calories.
+- About - this app contains information relating to the business heritage the opportunity for users to view, add, edit, delete comments with authentication.
+- Contact - this app is for users to be able to submit a message to the site owners and recieve acknowledgment.
+- Booking - this app is for users to be able to submit a booking reqeuest with date validation so cannot be booked in past and also only within restaurant opening hours.

 <!-- ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)